-Assumed claim rates were based on various published tables, primarily those most recently published by the Institute of Actuaries of Australia, adjusted in light of most recent industry experience and the entity own experience.
-For disability income claims, adjustments were made to the IAD 89-93 tabular termination assumptions based on the entity own experience and recent industry experience, as follows.
+Assumed claim rates were based on various published tables, primarily those most recently published by the Institute of Actuaries of Australia and the Australian Financial Services Council, adjusted in light of recent industry experience and the entity's own experience.
+For disability income claims, adjustments were made to the tabular claim termination assumptions based on the entity's own experience, as follows.

-Claim termination rates as percentage of IAD 89-93:
+Claim termination rates as percentage of tabular termination assumptions:

-Australian business 2014: 25% to 110%

-2013: 25% to 101%

-Overseas business 2014: 30% to 85%
+Australian business 2015: 50% to 400% of ADI 2007-2011 2014: 25% to 110% of IAD 89-93 Overseas business 2015: 100% of ADI 2007-2011 2014: 30% to 85% of IAD 89-93

-2013: 30% to 85%